fazibear/puddleofcode/content/story/2023-04-17-lets-go-wasm.md

 Lately I've started to ask myself: "Is WASM worth paying attention to?"

-Let's fund out.
+Let's find out.
 There are several languages that can be compiled into WASM.
 Anyway let's try GO.

 We will make a simple web application that converts image from your webcam into ascii art.
 The goal is to write as much code in Go as possible.